Snowflake: A Distributed Streaming Decoder: Background

 \subsection{The Stream Decoding Problem}

-Whereas the batch decoding problem was defined for three noise models, this problem is defined for only two of them: phenomenological and circuit-level.

-\Cref{fig:add_layer}(a, b) illustrates the following definitions: a \emph{sheet} is a subset of nodes of $G$ with the same $t$ coordinate; a \emph{layer}, the periodic unit subgraph of $G$.
-For the stream decoding problem, there are an \emph{indefinite} number of measurement rounds; this means new layers are constantly being added to the top of $G$ as in \cref{fig:add_layer}(c).
-In general, some edges in the new layer are bitflipped (specifically, the bitflip probability for each edge equals that of the analogous edge in the layer below), creating defects in the new layer.
+We now generalise the batch decoding problem to the streaming case, relevant for very long memory experiments. \Cref{fig:add_layer}a,b illustrates the following definitions: a \emph{sheet} is a subset of $V_G$ all with the same $t$ coordinate, and a \emph{layer} is the periodic unit subgraph of $G$.
+For the stream decoding problem, there are an \emph{indefinite} number of measurement rounds; this means new layers are constantly being added to the top of $G$ as in \cref{fig:add_layer}c,d.
+Note the addition of a \emph{future boundary}: a third set of boundary nodes representing detectors whose parities are yet to be determined.
+When a new layer is added, its detectors replace the future boundary of the previous layer.
+In general, some edges in the new layer are assigned bit value 1 (specifically, the probability that $x =1$ for each edge equals that of the analogous edge in the layer below), creating defects in the new layer.
 The decoder must constantly add to $\mathbb C$ to annihilate these new defects.

-We evaluate decoder accuracy by the below metric which is a reasonable streaming analogue to the batch failure probability. \begin{defn} The \emph{logical error rate} is the logical bitflip count per $d$ measurement rounds. \end{defn}
+At the end of the Z memory experiment, all data qubits are destructively measured in the Z basis.
+This corresponds the final layer that is added onto $G$, and it has no future boundary.
+Since the final form of $G$ has only a west and east boundary, we can once again evaluate decoder accuracy by \cref{defn:logical_error_rate}.

-For visual clarity, the figures in the rest of this paper, save \cref{sec:numerics}, show a planar $G$ corresponding to the repetition code under phenomenological noise.
+For clarity, all figures in the rest of this paper, save \crefrange{fig:distributed_implementation}{fig:stage_flowchart}, use a planar $G$ corresponding to the repetition code under phenomenological noise.
 However, the same concepts apply to other graphs such as for the surface code under circuit-level noise.
-The time axis always points upward.
+In the next subsection we discuss an existing approach to solve the stream decoding problem.